jongreene/acorns-rover/README.md

   # enter that directory
   $ cd RELEASE
 ```
-The next step is to run the root cmake.
+The next step is to generate build files.
-> You may notice that the first time you run cmake it takes substantially longer.
+> The first time you run cmake it will take substantially longer.
 This is due to the cmake build system automatically downloading local copies of the ARM GNU toolchain as well as Mbed OS.
 The third-party resources are then patched.
-From the same directory as above, enter the commands below.
+From the RELEASE directory, enter the commands below.
 ```bash
   # resolve dependencies and generate build files
   $ cmake ..